What Is Outreach, The Sales Automation Tool You Didn’t Know You Needed?

 They turn to CloudApp when someone has reported a bug or support reps need assistance.
 The company’s four-step ticket template includes a requirement to tell support teams how to reproduce the error.
 Our tools that allow for easy screen capture make it possible for people to record a video of their screen and describe errors or issues.
 When it comes to console problems, we make it simple to screengrab and annotate those images to highlight concerns.

 CloudApp makes bug reporting simpler and more effective thanks to high-quality recording that cuts down on miscommunication.
 For teams and customers, seeing is often believing and doing.
-On average, we help Outreach save 21 hours each week while improving customer happiness and increasing the overall efficiency of bug reporting.
+On average, we help Outreach save 21 hours each week through screen recordings, screenshots, and image snippets while improving customer happiness and increasing the overall efficiency of bug reporting.

 So, why not fire up Outreach to help your sales and marketing teams do their best.
 Then get a free trial of CloudApp to inject some extra support for your service teams.
 It’s a combination that’s already producing significant wins.